michael-klein/hookuspocus/README.md

 pocus(withHooks); //run it
 pocus(withHooks, true); //clean up
 ```

-hookuspocus also exports a helper function called `fidibus` that allows you to wrap a function (and context) and returns a new function you can just call with arguments, for ease of use:
+hookuspocus also exports a helper function called `fidibus` that allows you to wrap a function (and context) and returns a new function you can just call repeatadly, for ease of use:

 ```javascript
 import { fidibus } from "hookuspocus";